Avira Review: Quick Expert Summary

 But I don’t think these two features make Avira Internet Security worth $45.99 / year, especially as it’s not compatible with Mac.
 You could easily just download Avira’s free plan and get a good password manager for a better price.
 However, Windows users that want to have an all-in-one antivirus and premium password manager with some good additional security features can give Avira Internet Security a look.

 Avira Prime — The Best Avira Package Available

-- Advanced PC optimization.
+- PC performance optimizer.

 Avira Ease of Use and Setup

-The installation took around 15 minutes in total, which included me having to restart my computer.
+Out of all of the antiviruses I’ve tested, Avira is one of the easiest to set up and use.
+The installation took less than 10 minutes.
 While other antiviruses I’ve tested installed slightly faster than Avira, like TotalAV, Avira’s entire installation process was very easy — only requiring a couple of clicks to complete.

 Avira’s features are really intuitive and easy to use.
 Running an antivirus scan and using the device optimization features will be simple for most non-tech-savvy users.

 I was able to schedule scans in a few seconds by simply clicking on the calendar icon and setting the frequency of each scan.

 One of the great perks of Avira is the many scan options it offers.
 This could potentially be overwhelming for people who don’t have much technical knowledge, but Avira’s interface makes it really easy to navigate scanning and scheduling.